ClojureBridge/community-docs/docs/web-applications/hiccup.md

 ---

 A web application is there to send back HTML (and Javascript/Stylesheet) to a web browser.
-HTML may be a statically created file, or a dynamically created by a program.
+HTML may be a statically created file, or it can be dynamically created by a program.
-This section is about how to create HTML dynamically by Clojure.
+This section is about how to create HTML dynamically with Clojure.

-In Clojure world, there are some HTML generation tools:
+In Clojure world, there are a number of HTML generation tools:

   - [Hiccup](https://github.com/weavejester/hiccup)
   - [Enlive](https://github.com/cgrand/enlive)